-As this tax year draws to a close, there are strategies or matters you can action prior to 30 June 2018 to minimise or defer some of your tax burden.
-Undertaking some year end tax planning can save you from any “surprise” tax bills in the future.
+As this tax year draws to a close, there are strategies or matters you can action prior to 30 June 2018 to minimise or defer some of your tax burdens.
+Undertaking some year-end tax planning can save you from any “surprise” tax bills in the future.

 Be mindful of the ATO “hit list” for the 2018 tax returns and in particular the areas we have highlighted below.

 • Ensure your accounting records and bookkeeping are all up to date as of 30 June 2018.
 Ensure you have documentation (eg. receipts) to support each transaction.

 • We recommend that forecasts of your future tax bills are prepared so that you do not get any “surprises” when you lodge your 2018 tax return.
 Particularly if your business is growing or if you have started a new business.
 Contact us for help.